Start9Labs/docs/src/README.md

-# Table of Contents
+# Introduction

-Welcome to the Start9 Docs!
 Here you will find everything you need to set up and use your Start9 server.
 For additional help, <a href="https://start9.com/contact" target="_blank">contact support</a>.

 ### [📘 User Manual](user-manual/)